-Each Executive Director is entitled to 25 working days' paid holiday per annum (excluding public holidays).
-Each Executive Director is entitled to the benefit of a life assurance scheme, private medical expenses insurance scheme, permanent health insurance scheme and travel and accident insurance scheme.
-SML reserves the right to withdraw or terminate, or amend, any schemes provided that the benefits then provided are no less favourable when taken overall.
-Each Executive Director is provided with a mobile phone and car for business and personal use.
-Trevor Harvey is entitled to a monthly payment of a sum equivalent to 30 per cent of his monthly basic salary to a personal pension plan nominated by him.
-George Letham is entitled to a monthly salary supplement in lieu of any pension contribution.
+Each Executive Director will be entitled to 25 working days' paid holiday per annum (excluding public holidays).
+Each Executive Director is entitled to the benefit of a life assurance scheme, private medical expenses insurance scheme, and travel and accident insurance scheme.
+The Company reserves the right to withdraw or terminate, or amend, any schemes provided that the benefits then provided are no less favourable when taken overall.
+Each Executive Director will be provided with a mobile phone and each will receive an annual car allowance (for the CEO, in the amount of £14,985 and for the CFO, in the amount of £11,436) and reimbursement of fuel expenses.
+The CEO and CFO will both be entitled to a salary supplement in-lieu of pension contribution of 9 per cent of their salary annually.

-Trevor Harvey's service agreement is terminable by either SML or himself on not less than 12 months' written notice.
-George Letham's service agreement is terminable by either SML or himself on not less than six months' written notice.
-SML is also entitled to terminate an Executive Director's service agreement with immediate effect by payment in lieu of notice equivalent to the aggregate amount of their basic salary, the cash equivalent of all contractual benefits (excluding bonuses) and any accrued but unpaid bonus which they would otherwise have been entitled to receive during the notice period.
-Each Executive Director is entitled to a bonus upon termination of employment at the discretion of the Remuneration Committee, based on a review of any targets for the applicable financial year and paid on a pro rata basis in respect of the number of complete months worked by them in the relevant financial year prior to the date of termination, provided this is at least six months.
-Trevor Harvey can be placed on garden leave for all or part of his notice period, up to a maximum of six months.
+The CEO's service agreement will be terminable by either the Company or the CEO on not less than 12 months' written notice.
+The CFO's service agreement will be terminable by either the Company or the CFO on not less than six months' written notice.
+The Company shall also be entitled to terminate an Executive Director's service agreement with immediate effect by payment in lieu of notice equivalent to the aggregate amount of their basic salary, the cash equivalent of all contractual benefits (excluding bonuses) and any accrued but unpaid bonus which they would otherwise have been entitled to receive during the notice period.
+Each Executive Director shall also be entitled to a bonus upon termination of employment at the discretion of the Remuneration Committee based on a review of any targets for the applicable financial year and paid on a pro rata basis in respect of the number of complete months worked by them in the relevant financial year prior to the date of termination, provided this is at least six months.
+The CEO can be placed on garden leave for all or part of his notice period, up to a maximum of 12 months.
+The CFO can be placed on garden leave for all or part of his notice period, up to a maximum of six months.